Rotary is an international organisation. There are Rotary clubs throughout the world.

 The photos below really show how much these toys were appreciated

 Each year our club holds an International Meeting.
-This year it will take place on 26th February.
-Geeta Joshi will address us on Gujarat, India in a colourful, themed evening which will include Gurjarati cuisine, music and fashion.
+This year it took place on 26th February.
+Geeta Joshi addressed us on Gujarat, India in a colourful, themed evening which included Gurjarati cuisine, music and fashion.

 From 3rd to 7th of December 2018 we had an enjoyable visit from the Rotary club of Guernsey who we had visited as a club the previous year.
 Some 20 members and partners explored St Albans Christmas market. historical sites and met with us for a combined dinner at Woollams.